Vivek-04022001/documentation/docs/glossary.md

 Add-on
     An add-on in Plone extends its functionality.
-    It is code that is released as a package to make it easier to install.
+    It's code that is released as a package to make it easier to install.

     In Volto, an add-on is a JavaScript package.